MicrosoftDocs/dynamics-365-project-operations/articles/psa/assign-generic-bookable-resource.md

 ---
-title: Assign generic bookable resources to a task and project team
+title: Assign generic bookable resources to a task and project team in PSA
-description: This article provides information about booking generic resources to tasks and project teams.
+description: This article provides information about booking generic resources to tasks and project teams in PSA.
 author: JohnPBurrows
 ms.custom:
   - dyn365-projectservice